Grant-Rigdon/LIRI/README.md

 # LIRI

 ### Overview
 LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.
 LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+Follow this link to view a video of it working [Example Video](https://drive.google.com/file/d/1pq0e3ZdX1IIItLPQUVVKPcYBprCYqTY6/view)

 ### Instructions